Noah Slater, LICSW

 Acceptance and Commitment Therapy (ACT)

-Through this approach, individuals are supported in accepting their feelings and thoughts without judgment while moving forward through difficult emotions.
-It is based on the idea that emotional pain, grief, and anxiety are an inevitable part of our lives, but humans are capable of adapting to these challenges by developing psychological flexibility.
+Through this approach, I will support you in accepting your feelings and thoughts without judgment while moving forward through difficult emotions.
+ACT is based on the idea that emotional pain, grief, and anxiety are an inevitable part of our lives, but humans are capable of adapting to these challenges by developing psychological flexibility.

 Narrative Therapy